 How Do I Start A Career In Customer Service?

-You usually have to complete a high school diploma or preferably an Associate degree in Business or Arts to get ready to work as a Customer Service Rep in the fast-paced technology industry.
+You must complete a high school diploma or preferably an Associate degree in Business or Arts to get ready to work as a Customer Service Rep in the fast-paced technology industry.

 In addition to the qualification, you must have good interpersonal and communication skills, including computer proficiency.
 Completing courses that develop these qualities will be an added advantage.